- Immigration offences

 The person in question must agree to administrative removal.
-However, persons who are suspected of committing a section 2 offence (not having a travel document at a leave or asylum interview) or an offence which may attract a defence under s31 of the Immigration and Asylum Act 1999, are likely to be seeking leave to remain or asylum.
+However, persons who are suspected of committing a section 2 offence (not having a travel document at a leave or asylum interview) or an offence which may attract a defence under section 31 of the Immigration and Asylum Act 1999, are likely to be seeking leave to remain or asylum.
 Accordingly, it is not likely that they would agree to administrative removal.
-Additionally, if a person is a genuine asylum seeker, they should not be administratively removed.
+It will be for the Home Office to determine whether administrative removal – rather than a prosecution – is the most appropriate action.
+Additionally, if a person is a genuine refugee, they should not be administratively removed.

 Foreign National Offender Conditional Caution (FNOCC)

 If administrative removal is not considered appropriate, in cases (including indictable only cases) where the likely sentence would be less than two years’ imprisonment, consideration should be given to offering the suspect a conditional caution with foreign offender conditions.

 For more detailed information, refer to the section on FNOCCs below.

 If neither administrative removal nor a FNOCC is considered appropriate, prosecutors should apply the Code, including consideration of the questions at paragraph 4.12.
 In most cases, it is likely that a prosecution will be in the public interest.